Understanding how the mind, brain and immune system work together to impact outcomes for young patients with cancer.

 We are just beginning to explore psychosocial aspects of immunotherapy for children and AYAs.
 There are unique mental and physical symptoms, stressors and socioenvironmental factors for patients and families receiving immunotherapy.
 Our lab is interested in exploring biobehavioral relationships among patients who receive CAR T-cell therapy, including measuring and classifying stress biomarkers in this growing population.

-Jorie Wittig, BS
+Jorie Wittig, BA

 Publications